NaturalIntelligence/fast-xml-parser/README.md

 * You can control if a single tag should be parsed into array.
 * Supports parsing of PI (Processing Instruction) tags with XML declaration tags
 * And many more other features.

+## v5
+I developed v5 in Apr 2023.
+And I didn't get the chance to complete all the features.
+I've ensured that new features don't impact performance.
+With v5, you have more control on parsing output.
+Check [docs](./docs/v5) for syntax help and basic understanding.

+Please leave a comment in discussion forum for your suggestions and if you really need v5.

 ## How to use